 Both Social Work Scotland and SASW have articulated concerns to the Scottish Government around the backlog of community order ‘unpaid work’ hours.
 We believe that without a systematic reduction in the number of outstanding unpaid work hours (through revocation or variation of orders) there is a major risk that Justice Social Work (JSW) will be overwhelmed, with serious consequences for the wider justice system and the rights of both social work professionals and individuals and families, and victims.
 Whilst some funding has been made available to buy in support from the Third Sector, this will not release the number of hours necessary to meet the backlog in demand.

-People in prison have experienced significant additional curtailments to their rights as visits, time out of cell, meaningful daily activity and access to fresh air have all been reduced.
-Numbers of people on remand have increased as has the length of time people are remanded impacting on people’s lives, housing, work finances and relationships.
+People in prison have experienced significant additional curtailments to their rights as visits, time out of the cell, meaningful daily activity and access to fresh air have all been reduced.
+The number of people on remand has increased as has the length of time people are remanded impacting people’s lives, housing, work finances and relationships.
 Children who have a parent or sibling in prison will experience the removal of the person from their lives in a more extreme way than even prior to the pandemic.

 Because many face-to-face support services such as day centres and support groups had their operations significantly reduced as a result of public health requirements, the pressure of continually caring for people during the crisis will also have had an effect on the wellbeing of carers.
 Carers who support their family members or friends to live independently have experienced isolation and reduced support, with many increasing their caring hours to protect the supported person from additional footfall into their homes and related risks of exposure to the virus.